 But fearing the ravenous teeth and razor-sharp claws of the leprechauns, police will not be permitting students to party on Ezra.

-Local tavern Chainsaw has been a vocal opponent of the recent surge in leprechaun-related attacks, going so far as to advertise a deal on ‘leprechaun limbs’ so as to discourage any of the toothy green demons from entering through its doors to sing karaoke.
+Local tavern Chainsaw has been a vocal opponent of the recent surge in leprechaun-related attacks, going so far as to advertise a deal on ‘leprechaun limbs’ so as to discourage any of the toothy green demons from walking in and singing karaoke.

-Chainsaw will be open, and leprechaun free, Saturday, March 17th from 11am-close.
-Live music will play from 3-7pm and karaoke will commence at 7.
+Chainsaw will be leprechaun free and open early, Sunday, March 17th.
+Live music will play from 4-7pm and karaoke will follow.

 This article was written for Chainsaw by Greg Johnson